jqno/equalsverifier/docs/_errormessages/record-failed-to-invoke-constructor.md

 ---
-title: Record: failed to invoke constructor
+title: "Record: failed to invoke constructor"
 ---
     Record: failed to invoke constructor
     If the record does not accept 0 as a value for its fields, consider providing valid prefab values for those fields and suppressing Warning.ZERO_FIELDS.

 Sometimes, a constructor needs to validate its input, throwing an exception on certain values.
 This can lead to problems when the value `0` is not allowed, and the constructor is part of a record instead of a regular class, like this: